 One of the oldest works of art in the cathedral is the beautiful pulpit, which was carved by Nicolà Pisano in 1265 – 1268.

-The list of art values in Siena Cathedral is very long – here are located works of Donatelli, Bernini, Michelangelo, Martini and numerous great Siennese artists.
+The list of art values in Siena Cathedral is very long – here are located works of Donatelli, Bernini, Michelangelo, Martini, and numerous great Siennese artists.

 Description of all art values in Siena Cathedral would amount to a thick book.
-Here are noted just few:
+Here are noted just a few:

-Works at this facade started sometimes around 1284 and were led by Giovanni Pisano until 1296.
+Works at this facade started sometime around 1284 and were led by Giovanni Pisano until 1296.
 Works were continued by Camino de Crescentino.
-In 1317 works were stopped and more attention was paid to East facade.
-West facade most likely was completed in the 1360s – 1370s, for most part using the initial design of Pisano.
+In 1317 works were stopped and more attention was paid to the East facade.
+West facade most likely was completed in the 1360s – 1370s, for the most part using the initial design of Pisano.
 Final works were overseen by Giovanni de Cecco, who made the facade even more ornate.

 Change of masters is seen in the design of the facade.
-Thus – although in Gothic architecture it is common to have vertically continuous elements, facade of Siena Cathedral shows vertical discontinuities.
+Thus – although in Gothic architecture it is common to have vertically continuous elements, the facade of Siena Cathedral shows vertical discontinuities.